STK Antenna Models

 When steering limits exceeded

-Determines the behavior of the beam pattern when the direction of interest is outside the steering limits.
-Options include:
+Determines the behavior of the beam steering when the direction of interest is outside the steering limits.
+Options include the following:

-• Clamp-to-Limit: Causes the antenna to clamp to the steering limit(s) when the object is outside the Steering Limits
+• Clamp-to-Limit: Causes the antenna to clamp to the steering limit(s) when the object is outside the Steering Limits.
+This is the default.

 • Ignore Object: Causes the antenna to ignore the object when the object is outside the steering limits.